 How to Use Glycerin

-Now you’re aware of the benefits of using glycerin on curly hair, let’s take a look at some of the ways you can add it to your hair routine.
+Now you’re aware of the benefits of using glycerin on your hair, let’s take a look at some of the ways you can add it to your hair routine:

 A simple but effective method of adding glycerin to your hair routine is to switch to a different shampoo.